Do you want to invest in real estate, but you don’t want to deal with the hassle of buying, selling, or managing a property?

 Keep in mind that this real estate note investing strategy is not easy, and it requires a lot of time and effort.

 Real Estate Note Investing: The Bottom Line

 Investing in mortgage notes provides an opportunity to make money in real estate without the headaches of property management.

-As is the case with any type of investing, investing in mortgage notes comes with risk.
+As is the case with any type of investing, real estate note investing comes with risk.

-Before getting started, it’s important to continue your education so that you can minimize your risk and maximize your profit.
+Before getting started with real estate note investing, it’s important to continue your education so that you can minimize your risk and maximize your profit.